Worldwide Photographic Journeys

 Leaders: Wild Images leader to be announced and expert local trackers and guides

-7 Days Group Size Limit 5
+8 Days Group Size Limit 5

 RED PANDA PHOTOGRAPHY TOURS IN INDIA WITH WILD IMAGES

-The lodge is warm and comfortable and the bedrooms have en-suite bathrooms.
+Accommodation & Road Transport: The hotel in Kathmandu is of good quality.
+The lodge at Singalila is simple but warm and comfortable and the bedrooms have en-suite bathrooms.
 Road transport is by cars (including 4×4 cars).
 Roads are variable in quality.

-For Red Panda photography, as the animals are often fairly distant to distant, the ideal lenses are usually a 500mm or 600mm telephoto, often with a converter.
+For birds, typically a 500mm or 600mm telephoto, often with a 1.4 converter.
 (If your budget does not run to big prime lenses, a high-quality 400mm f5.6 or a 100-400mm or similar zoom with a 1.4x converter on a crop-sensor type body can be a viable alternative.)

 Singalila is full of panoramic views and a wide-angle in the 16-35mm range is ideal.

-You can get wonderful photography results with many subjects with a high quality digital compact camera with a 20-30x or higher optical zoom.
+You can get wonderful photography results with many subjects with a high-quality digital compact camera with a 20-30x or higher optical zoom.
 If you have questions about what equipment you ought to bring, please contact us.

 Photographic Highlights